akka/akka/akka-docs/src/main/paradox/typed/persistence-testing.md

  * @apidoc[ReadEvents] Read the events from the storage.
  * @apidoc[WriteEvents] Write the events to the storage.
  * @apidoc[DeleteEvents] Delete the events from the storage.
- * @apidoc[ReadSeqNum] Read the highest sequence number for particular persistence id.
+ * @apidoc[ReadSeqNum$] Read the highest sequence number for particular persistence id.

 Snapshot storage has the following operations: